Skip to main content

 Managing Plugins

-Installed plugins appear in the Plugins panel (circuit icon in the sidebar rail).
+Plugins appear in the Plugins panel (circuit icon in the sidebar rail).
+Each plugin shows its icon, name, and settings.
 If a plugin has settings, they show up as controls (toggles, dropdowns, text fields, number inputs) that you can change on the fly.
-To remove a plugin, delete its folder from ~/.clideck/plugins/ and restart CliDeck.
+Install state is tracked in CliDeck’s config.
+If a plugin’s node_modules is deleted manually, CliDeck detects this on next startup and resets the install state — you’ll see the Install button again.
+When a bundled plugin is updated to a new version, its install state is also cleared so new dependencies get picked up.
+To remove a custom plugin, click Delete in the plugin’s settings panel, or delete its folder from ~/.clideck/plugins/ and restart CliDeck.

 Creating a Plugin